mb-tousif/Hotel-Booking-App/Readme.md

 # Hotel Booking App Backend

-This is the backend for the hotel booking app.
-Which is a simple hotel booking app that allows users to book hotel rooms.
+This is a backend project for the hotel booking app.
+Designed and implemented RESTful endpoints for user authentication, managing rooms, booking rooms, checking in, checking out, and cancelling bookings.

 ---

 ## Features